The effect of quantum memory on quantum speed limit time for CP-(in)divisible channels: Introduction

 In this work, we consider the effect of non-Markovianity of single-qubit channels on the evolution of quantum states.
-We use both unital and non-unital maps and show that quantum speed limit time is inversely proportional to the measure of quantum memory.
+We use both unital and non-unital maps and show that the quantum memory can speed up the quantum evolution.
 The quantum speed limit calculations based on relative purity, quantum Fisher information, and geometrical distance are made, and the dependence on quantum memory is established.

 The present work is organized as follows.
-In Sec.
-II, we discuss the quantification of non-Markovianity as a deviation from the temporal self-similarity and quantum speed limit time based on relative purity.
 Sec.
+II discusses the quantification of non-Markovianity as a deviation from the temporal self-similarity and quantum speed limit time based on relative purity.
+Sec.
 III discusses the effect of quantum non-Markovianity on speed limit time, and the cases of both dissipative and dephasing channels are considered.
-Quantum speed limit as a function of quantum Fisher information is estimated, and its behavior is discussed.
 A tighter bound on quantum speed limit time based on Bures angle is defined, and the effect of memory on it is given in Sec.
 IV.
 In Sec.
-V, we consider the speed limit time for mixed initial states, followed by the concluding remarks in Sec VI.
+V, we consider the speed limit time for mixed initial states, the concluding remarks in Sec.
+VI.
+In the literature, for bounds on the evolution speed of quantum states, both quantum speed limit and quantum speed limit time are used interchangeably.
+In the main work, we present quantum speed limit time as a function of memory.
+We illustrate the quantum speed limit as a function of quantum Fisher information in the appendix (Sec.VII) for consistency and completeness.